Sandfire, Western Australia

 In April 2007, the Sandfire Roadhouse was extensively damaged by fire, leaving a $1.5 million damage bill.
 It was damaged again in December 2009.
 In the 2011 and 2012 cyclone seasons the location was included in warnings.

-The petrol station, restaurant, bar, caravan park and motel accommodation is available between 7am and 7pm every day of the year.
+The petrol station, restaurant, bar, caravan park and motel accommodation is available between 7 a.m. and 7 p.m. every day of the year.

 Sandfire Roadhouse was mentioned in the Australian rock band, The Angels, song "North-west Highway Cruise", on their Skin & Bone album.